Space-00/String/ro.md

 **What I'm gonna add in the future:** 💥
 --------------------

-I'll add theme changer so that you can change app theme
+I'll add theme changer option

 what else? idk now honestly, let's see what happens